How to Optimize Your Pinterest Profile: 8 Steps to Grow Faster

 You want to claim your website.

-This is simply a way of verifying that you’re the owner of the blog website on your profile.
+This is a way of verifying that you’re the owner of the blog website on your profile.

 Claiming your Pinterest account will give you access to a lot more useful tools on Pinterest.